 What are some of your favorite comfort foods?

 You should also check out Pasta with Mushrooms and Prosciutto.

-Disclosure: This post was in collaboration with Staub who provided me the product(s) for this shoot and post.
+Disclosure: This post was in collaboration with Staub who gifted me the product(s).
 As always, all opinions are my own.
 Thank you to my readers for supporting the brands that keep Up Close & Tasty cooking and shooting.

 Spinach Pasta with Tomatoes and Basil

 Pasta of your choice

 3 cups cherry tomatoes (some whole, some cut in half)